-10 Annualized over three years, this initial burden would amount to an aggregate average of 800 hours per year (2,400 hours ÷ three years), and a per-entity average of approximately 33.3 hours (800 hours ÷ 24 entities).
+Annualized over three years, this initial burden would amount to an aggregate average of 800 hours per year (2,400 hours ÷ three years), and a per-entity average of approximately 33.3 hours (800 hours ÷ 24 entities).

-11 Annualized over three years, those initial and ongoing burdens would amount to an aggregate average of 12,480 hours per year (28,800 hours ÷ three years + 2,880 hours), and a per-entity average of 520 hours (12,480 hours ÷ 24 entities).
+Annualized over three years, those initial and ongoing burdens would amount to an aggregate average of 12,480 hours per year (28,800 hours ÷ three years + 2,880 hours), and a per-entity average of 520 hours (12,480 hours ÷ 24 entities).

-12 Annualized over three years, those initial and ongoing burdens would amount to an aggregate average of 160,000 hours per year (192,000 hours ÷ three years + 96,000 hours), and a per-entity average of approximately 6,667 hours (160,000 hours ÷ 24 entities).
+Annualized over three years, those initial and ongoing burdens would amount to an aggregate average of 160,000 hours per year (192,000 hours ÷ three years + 96,000 hours), and a per-entity average of approximately 6,667 hours (160,000 hours ÷ 24 entities).

-The staff continues to estimate that the 24 relying entities in the aggregate would have a total of 1,116 unique non-U.S. security-based swap counterparties that are also swap market participants, and 498 unique non-U.S. security-based swap counterparties that are not also swap market participants.13 For the 1,116 counterparties that are also swap market participants, most of the requisite representations already have been drafted, and each market participant would require one hour to assess the need for modifications and make any required modifications, amounting to an aggregate initial burden of 1,116 hours.
-The staff estimates that this will result in an annual burden of 0.33 hours per entity, or 372 hours annually in the aggregate.14
+Analysis of data indicated that the six U.S. entities engaged in security-based swap dealing activity above the de minimis thresholds in the aggregate had 161 unique non-U.S. counterparties that are swap market participants, and 70 unique non-U.S. counterparties that are not swap market participants.
+The one non-U.S. entity that may fall below the de minimis threshold due to the exception had 391 unique non-U.S. counterparties that are swap market participants, and 178 unique non-U.S. counterparties that are not swap market participants.
+The five additional non-U.S. persons that would be expected to incur assessment costs in connection with the "arranged, negotiated, or executed" counting standard in the aggregate had six unique non-U.S. counterparties requisite representations already have been drafted, and each market participant would require one hour to assess the need for modifications and make any required modifications, amounting to an aggregate initial burden of 1,116 hours.
+The staff estimated that this will result in an annual burden of 0.33 hours per entity, or 372 hours annually in the aggregate.

 Each of the 498 counterparties that are not also swap market participants would require 2.5 hours to review and agree to the relevant representations, amounting to an aggregate initial burden of 1,245 hours.
-The staff estimates that this will result in an annual burden of 0.83 hours per entity, or 415 hours annually in the aggregate.15
+The staff estimated that this will result in an annual burden of 0.83 hours per entity, or 415 hours annually in the aggregate.